kamaufnjeri/pixelpalette/README.md

 * HTML, CSS, JavaScript for frontend development.
 * Python for server-side implementation.
 * Flask the Web Development Framework.
-* Additional libraries and frameworks may have been used.
+* Additional libraries may have been used.
 Details can be found in the code repository.

 ## Acknowledgment
 * [ALX](https://www.alxafrica.com/) - software engineering.